 The Six Lakes Trailhead is located on the Cascade Lakes Highway west of Bend.
 Just head out of Bend like you are heading up towards Mt Bachelor.
 Don’t take the exit into the ski area and remain on the Cascade Lakes Highway as you head towards Sparks and Elk Lake.
 The trailhead will be on the right 27 miles from Bend, or 13.3 miles from Mt Bachelor.

 Passes: Northwest Forest Pass is required at this trailhead.
-Beginning in 2021, a Central Cascades Wilderness Overnight Permit will be required at this trailhead between the Friday before Memorial Day and the final Friday of September if you plan on backpacking.
+A Central Cascades Wilderness Overnight Permit is be required at this trailhead between June 15th and October 15th if you plan on backpacking.
 The permits will be available from recreation.gov and will go on sale in early April.
-Otherwise, a free, self-issue day use permit will be required at the trailhead.
+Otherwise, a free, self-issue day use permit will be required at the trailhead for day hikes.

 Dogs: Allowed and must be on leash or under voice command at all times.

-Open Season: The trail will be mostly snowfree in late June and will remain so through Novemeber, most years.
+Open Season: The trail will be mostly snowfree in late June and will remain so into Novemeber, most years.

 Bugs: This area can be horrible with mosquitos.
 Really horrible.
 But as you move into later August, they mostly die off.